sheideman/Create-Lit-App-Auth-Starter/README.md

 # Create-Lit-App-Auth-Starter
 An auth starter example for the awesome create-lit-app.
-It uses Javascript Web Tokens to manage auth state (https://jwt.io/)
+It uses Javascript Web Tokens to manage auth state (https://jwt.io/) This is super down and dirty -- most definitely can and should be refactored.
+Any upgrades/improvements welcome!

+Improvement ideas: GraphQL Implementation

 Steps:
 --NPM Install